Orr Eravuu: Plot

 Nakulan Ponnusamy, a paranormal investigator and proprietor of Silver Chord Services, travels from Chennai to Munnar where he goes to solve a case of a house believed to be haunted, belonging to businessman Anand Chandrasekar.
 Nakul spends one full night in the haunted house and conducts his sophisticated paranormal investigation.
-Meanwhile, Nakul finds that three other investigators belonging to Seventh Sense Parapsychology team also had come to the house for investigation.
+Meanwhile, he finds that three other investigators belonging to Seventh Sense Parapsychology team also had come to the house for investigation.
 After some horrible sequences and mysterious circumstances, Nakul is found dead in the house.
-Daisy, a reporter in a Television Program Metro Crimes, analyzes Nakul's death.
+Daisy, a reporter in a Television Program Metro Crimes, analyzes his death.

 Cast

 Production

 Orr Eravuu was produced by one of the directors Hari Shankar under the banner Shankar Bros; it was the studio's first film project.
 The film was initially titled as Eraaa, before it was renamed.

 Music

 The music was composed by K. Venkat Prabu Shankar and Sam C. S. The film features one song that was supposedly penned by the spirit of legendary poet Kannadasan, through a medium, C. M. Rathnasamy, who has vast experience in this field of spirit interaction for nearly 30 years.
 The song was composed and performed by Sathish Kumar.
 The song includes the narration of the classic Tamil play Harichandra in which the lead character lives as a grave digger, describing the practice of funeral according to the good or bad life of the dead.

-The soundtrack consists of three songs.

-"Ucchi Malayil" - composed and performed by Sam C.S.

-"Kaadhala" - composed by Sam C.S. and performed by Mancy and Sam C.S.

-"Naan Oru Netraya Nayagan" - composed by Sathish Kumar and performed by Benny Dayal.